Frequently Asked Questions

 • The product or packaging is heat- or radiation-sensitive (e.g., many polymers, electronics, packed kits).

-• You need room-temperature sterilization with good penetration for complex assemblies.
+• You need sterilization with good penetration for complex assemblies.

 Choose Gamma or e-beam when: